 \subsection{Approximate counting}

 Since $\numCSP(\Gamma)$ is very often \numP{}-complete, approximation algorithms play an important role.
 The key concept is that of a \emph{fully polynomial randomized approximation scheme} (FPRAS).
-This is a randomized algorithm for computing some function $f(x)$ that takes as its input $x$ and a constant $\epsilon > 0$, computes a value $Y$ such that $e^{-\epsilon} \leq Y/f(x) \leq e^\epsilon$ with probability at least $\tfrac{3}{4}$ and runs in time polynomial in both $|x|$ and ${\epsilon}^{-1}$.
+This is a randomized algorithm for computing some function $f(x)$, taking as its input $x$ and a constant $\epsilon > 0$, and computing a value $Y$ such that $e^{-\epsilon} \leq Y/f(x) \leq e^\epsilon$ with probability at least $\tfrac{3}{4}$, in time polynomial in both $|x|$ and ${\epsilon}^{-1}$.
 (See Section~\ref{sec:Prelim:Approx} for details.)

-Dyer, Goldberg and Jerrum have classified the complexity of approximately computing $\numCSP(\Gamma)$ for Boolean constraint languages \cite{DGJ2007:Bool-approx}.
-In the case where all relations in $\Gamma$ are affine, $\numCSP(\Gamma)$ can be computed exactly in polynomial time by the result of Creignou and Hermann discussed above \cite{CH1996:Bool-numCSP}.
-Otherwise, if every relation in $\Gamma$ can be defined by a conjunction of pins and Boolean implications, then $\numCSP(\Gamma)$ is as hard to approximate as the problem \numBIS{} of counting independent sets in a bipartite graph; otherwise, $\numCSP(\Gamma)$ is as hard to approximate as the problem \numSAT{} of counting the number of satisfying truth assignments of a Boolean formula.
+Dyer, Goldberg and Jerrum have classified the complexity of approximately computing $\numCSP(\Gamma)$ for Boolean constraint languages \cite{DGJ2010:Bool-approx}.
+When all relations in $\Gamma$ are affine, $\numCSP(\Gamma)$ can be computed exactly in polynomial time by the result of Creignou and Hermann discussed above \cite{CH1996:Bool-numCSP}.
+Otherwise, if every relation in $\Gamma$ can be defined by a conjunction of Boolean implications and pins (i.e., assertions of the form $v=0$ or $v=1$), then $\numCSP(\Gamma)$ is as hard to approximate as the problem \numBIS{} of counting independent sets in a bipartite graph; otherwise, $\numCSP(\Gamma)$ is as hard to approximate as the problem \numSAT{} of counting the satisfying truth assignments of a Boolean formula.
 Dyer, Goldberg, Greenhill and Jerrum have shown that the latter problem is complete for \numP{} under appropriate approximation-preserving reductions (see Section~\ref{sec:Prelim:Approx}) and has no FPRAS unless $\NPtime = \RPtime$ \cite{DGGJ2004:Approx}, which is thought to be unlikely.
 The complexity of \numBIS{} is currently open: there is no known FPRAS but it is not known to be \numP{}-complete, either. \numBIS{} is known to be complete with respect to approximation-preserving reductions in a logically-defined subclass of \numP{} \cite{DGGJ2004:Approx}.